THEREALWWEFAN231/Inertia-Issues/.github/ISSUE_TEMPLATE/suggestion.md

 ---
 name: Suggestion
-about: Suggest a change to WWE
+about: Suggest a change to Inertia Utility Mod
 title: Suggestion
 labels: enhancement
 assignees: ''